cispa/CacheWarp/README.md

 ## (RoadMap) Materials
 This repository contains the following materials, which are step-by-step to reproduce the results in the paper.
 All folders should be self-commented.
+Even though we try our best to avoid freezing your system, but I'm pretty sure you will probably encounter crashes somehow.
+So make sure you are able to reboot your machine before testing it ;)

+#### Without VM
 1. `l2-l3-prime`: Builds eviction set for L2/L3 cache sets.
 2. `timing-after-(wb)invd`: Analyse the scope of `WBINVD` and `INVD`.

+#### With VM
 3. `kernel-patch`: We incorporate our own interrupt framework to KVM on Linux 6.1.0, which provides reliable single-stepping.
 4. `userspace-controller`: The code to interact with our interrupt framework.
 5. `toy-examples`: Toy-examples we used to illustrate the attacking primitives, DropForge and Timewarp.